Jake-Silveira/TemplateCustomizer/README.md

 ## Why This Tool?

 This project showcases my web dev expertise in building responsive, user-friendly interfaces with vanilla JavaScript, Supabase, and Node.js.
 It provides a free, easy-to-use solution for creating static landing pages, but for dynamic features like user auth, real-time data, or hosting, users can hire me for custom development.
-Whether you're a real estate pro needing a top of the line site or a freelancer wanting a portfolio, this tool is your starting point.
+Whether you're a real estate pro needing a top of the line site or a freelancer wanting a portfolio, Stella is your starting point.

 ---